Posted: by Jo Monday, 18 October 2021 @ 16:55

 Writing a large pile of Christmas cards can

-seem like a tedious chore at best; a mad panic to hit the post, and a waste of
+seem like a tedious chore at best; and a waste of

 money and resources, at worst!